kubeflow/community/proposals/819-kubeflow-sdk/README.md

 ### No Goals

-- Integrate Kubeflow Pipelines APIs into centralized Kubeflow SDK.
+- Consolidate Kubeflow Pipelines APIs into centralized Kubeflow SDK.

   - As we discussed in the Google document, we want to postpone the `kfp` integration after we release the initial version of Kubeflow SDK.
 The Kubeflow community will work towards